Fiji Service and Adventure (13 Days)

 Nadi to Los Angeles

-- Improve the facilities at a local high school (up to 20 hrs community service credit)
+- Improve the facilities at a local elementary school (up to 20 hours of community service credit)

 - Prepare a lovo with Fijians, learn how to weave palm frond baskets and cook like a local with this traditional earth oven